Welcome to Clipper Events

 Clipper Ventures is the international marine events company founded by legendary yachtsman Sir Robin Knox-Johnston and CEO William Ward, in 1995.

-Clipper Ventures own and has successfully organised nine series of the bi-annual Clipper Round the World Yacht Race; the professional solo round the world VELUX 5 OCEANS; as well as this corporate events division and two world-class training centres.
-It owns a fleet of twelve Clipper 70-foot and ten Clipper 68-foot ocean racing yachts.
+Clipper Ventures own and has successfully organised nine series of the bi-annual Clipper Round the World Yacht Race; the professional solo round the world VELUX 5 OCEANS; as well as this corporate events division and two world-class training centers.
+It owns a fleet of eleven Clipper 70-foot and ten Clipper 68-foot ocean racing yachts.

 The Race Headquarters is based in Gosport, UK with a corporate events and ocean racing training academy in Sydney, Australia.